pyepics/pyepics/doc/pv.rst

 .. attribute:: count

    number of data elements in a PV.
-1 except for waveform PVs
+1 except for waveform PVs, where it gives the number of elements in the waveform.
+For recent versions of Epics Base (3.14.11 and later?), this gives the `.NORD` field, which gives the number of elements last put into the PV and which may be less than the maximum number allowed (see `nelm` below).

+.. attribute:: nelm

+   number of data elements in a PV.
+1 except for waveform PVs where it gives the maximum number of elements in the waveform.
+For recent versions of Epics Base (3.14.11 and later?), this gives the `.NELM` parameter.
+See also the `count` attribute above.

 .. attribute:: read_access